solidi/writing/writing-ideas.md

 1. Be Amazing in Your New Engineering Role
     1. Add teach others Grinning face
     1. Add learn even more while you teach!
+1. Do Great at Working Remotely
+    1. It is a mental game
+    1. Burn in and burn out activities

 ## Completed
 1. [The Many Senses of Software Engineering](https://medium.com/@solidi/the-many-senses-of-software-engineering-aba9f289498c)